arian1123/TwitterEmotionIntensity/Final System/README.md

 We train and test our data by using 10-fold cross validation on the training dataset.

+The evaluation metric for regression task is Pearson correlation and Spearman correlation, for classification task is Pearson correlation.

 ### To Run the System:

 #### Preprocessing: